jmulford-bandwidth/Java-V2-Messaging-SDK/README.md

 * username: Your username used to login to dashboard.bandwidth.com
 * password: Your password used to login to dashboard.bandwidth.com
-* account: Your account number from dashboard.bandwidth.com BandwidthClient objects are responsible for making HTTP requests on Bandwidth's API endpoints, and for setting up proper authentication headers.
+* account: Your account number from dashboard.bandwidth.com

+BandwidthClient objects are responsible for making HTTP requests on Bandwidth's API endpoints, and for setting up proper authentication headers.

 Model objects are used to store request body parameters.
-Model objects contain functions that convert themselves to JSON or XML, depending on the function.
+Model objects contain functions that convert themselves to JSON or XML, depending on the API endpoint used with the model.

 Controller objects are used to execute requests on Bandwidth's API.
-If the request required a request body, a model object is required as a parameter to a controller's function.
+If the request requires a request body, a model object is required as a parameter to a controller's function.

 Below is a code sample showing how these objects interact